 When Type of course Couse name/title Instructor/Teacher Hours ECTS Course contents Learning Goals DATES TIME ROOM OPTIONAL CLAS SSES 2nd/3rd year 1st semester METHODOLOGY CONDUCTING SYSTEMATIC REVIEWS ENRICO SELLA 5 1 What is a systematic review?
 How do we formulate and develop a research question in a systematic review process?
 This methodology of evidence synthesis is commonly used in evidence-based decision-making in various fields, including psychological sciences.
 This course offers an introductory understanding of the systematic review process, from formulating a research question to synthesizing the evidence and reporting the findings.
 The key steps in conducting a systematic review, defining a review question, and developing a review protocol, as well as strategies for identifying relevant sources of evidence, will be covered.
 Furthermore, the course will provide recommended skills to assess the risk of bias and select appropriate methods for evidence synthesis.
-1) Formulate the review question using systematic approach 2) Basic skills for literature search and study selection 3) Critical appraisal of included studies 2nd/3rd year ? semester SOFT SKILLS ADVANCING RESEARCH PARADIGMS: OPEN SCIENCE, OPEN SCIENCE, PRE- REGISTRATION AND MULTI- LAB STUDIES GIULIA CALIGNANO 5 1 ТВА ТВА 2nd/3rd year- ? semester THEMATIC COURSE NEUROPSYCHOLOGY OF- VISION LUCA BATTAGLINI 5 1 This short course will focus on the rehabilitation of visual problems arising from brain damage (hemianopsia) or from improper development of the visual cortex during the critical period (amblyopia).
+1) Formulate the review question using systematic approach 2) Basic skills for literature search and study selection 3) Critical appraisal of included studies OCTOBER 2025 2nd/3rd year ? semester SOFT SKILLS ADVANCING RESEARCH PARADIGMS: OPEN SCIENCE, OPEN SCIENCE, PRE- REGISTRATION AND MULTI- LAB STUDIES GIULIA CALIGNANO 5 1 ТВА ТВА 05/05/25 06/05/25 9.30 - 12.00 15.00-17.30 DPSS1-Psico 1 DPSS1-Psico 1 2nd/3rd year- ? semester THEMATIC COURSE NEUROPSYCHOLOGY OF VISION LUCA BATTAGLINI 5 1 This short course will focus on the rehabilitation of visual problems arising from brain damage (hemianopsia) or from improper development of the visual cortex during the critical period (amblyopia).
 Rehabilitation techniques and clinical cases will be presented.
-1) Understand the basic structures and functions of the visual system, as well as neurovisual training that harnesses perceptual learning 2) Psychophysical assessment of visual functions
+1) Understand the basic structures- and functions of the visual system, as well as neurovisual training that- harnesses perceptual learning 2) Psychophysical assessment of- visual functions

-When Type of course Couse name/title Instructor/Teacher Hours ECTS Course contents Learning Goals DATES TIME ROOM OPTIONAL CLAS SSES 2nd/3rd year ? semester THEMATIC COURSE EVOLUTIONARY PSYCHOLOGY PETER JONASON 10 1 What is the function of depression?
-Could it be "good" to be psychopathic?
-Why are there (and to what degree) pervasive sex differences in personality, sexuality, care for kin, motivations, job preferences, and visual spatial skills?
-Why are there so many features in common between such a broad range of species like orca, chimps, elephants, humans, and dogs?
-Evolutionary psychology is the attempt to understand why organisms-including humans-have psychological systems that have adapted to solve ancestral tasks related to survival and reproduction.
-Many (but not all) behaviors, attitudes, and cognitions today have their origins not in the development of the individual but, instead, in ancestral challenges that affected humans in general.
-Through this lens we might start to better understand some of the "darkest" aspects of the human condition like prejudice as well as some of the "lightest" like the love of a mother and a child.
-1) Basics in evolutionary biology 2) How to apply evolutionary modes of thought to research questions 3) Get a critical survey of the field with emphasis on topics related to reproduction and survival1 ON-LINE 2nd/3rd year 2nd semester METHODOLOGY DATA SIMULATION IN PSYCHOLOGICAL STUDIES MASSIMILIANO PASTORE 10 2 Data simulation plays a crucial role in comprehending and assessing models for data analysis.
+When Type of course Couse name/title Instructor/Teacher Hours ECTS Course contents Learning Goals DATES TIME ROOM OPTIONAL CLAS SES 2nd/3rd year ? semester THEMATIC COURSE EVOLUTIONARY PSYCHOLOGY PETER JONASON 10 1 Telennants nilmans and dogs?
+Evolutionary 1) Basics in evolutionary biology 2) How to apply evolutionary modes of thought to research questions 3) Get a critical survey of the field with emphasis on topics related to reproduction and survival1 ON-LINE 2nd/3rd year 2nd semester METHODOLOGY DATA SIMULATION IN PSYCHOLOGICAL STUDIES MASSIMILIANO PASTORE 10 2 Data simulation plays a crucial role in comprehending and assessing models for data analysis.
 This course naturally extends from Power and Design Analysis, aiming to provide practical application tools.
 It will feature examples of simulations for linear, logistic, and reaction time models within the R environment.
-1) Principles of data simulation 2) Simulation techniques for normal (univariate and multivariate), dichotomous, and non-normal variables 3) A priori power analysis 2nd/3rd year- 2nd semester SOFT SKILLS PUBLISHING IN HIGH IMPACT- JOURNALS MARA CADINU 15 3 Practical exercises-using each student's own area of research as training ground-will accompany traditional teaching in order to help doctoral students develop the basic skills needed for publishing in top international journals.
-Students will be asked to bring to class the following parts of one of their own unpublished manuscripts: abstract, first paragraph of introduction, aims & hypothesis section of introduction, first and last-paragraph of discussion section.
+Principles of data simulation Simulation techniques for normal (univariate and multivariate), dichotomous, and non-normal variables A priori power analysis 17/06 18/06 19/06 9.00-13.00 9.30-12.30 9.30-12.30 4S-Psico 2 DPSS1-Psico 1 DPSS1-Psico 1 2nd/3rd year- 2nd semester SOFT SKILLS PUBLISHING IN HIGH IMPACT- JOURNALS MARA CADINU 15 3 Practical exercises - using each student's own area of research as training ground - will accompany traditional teaching in order to help doctoral students develop the basic skills needed for publishing in top international journals.
+Students will be asked to bring to class the following parts of one of their own unpublished manuscripts: abstract, first paragraph of introduction, aims & hypothesis section of introduction, first and last paragraph of discussion section.
 1) To write a good first paragraph of an introduction 2) To write a good abstract 3) To write aims & hypothesis section of introduction